ENCODE-DCC/pyencoded-tools/README.md

 ### ENCODE_get_fields.py
 This script takes object identifiers and fieldnames and returns a TSV of the data gathered
-To get multiple objects use the '--object' argument and provide a file with the list of object identifiers
+To get multiple objects use the *--object* argument and provide a file with the list of object identifiers

         ./ENCODE_get_fields.py --object filenames.txt
 this can take accessions, uuids, @ids, or aliases

-To get a single object use the '--object' argument and use the object's identifier, also will take a comma separated list
+To get a single object use the *--object* argument and use the object's identifier, also will take a comma separated list

         ./ENCODE_get_fields.py --object ENCSR000AAA
         ./ENCODE_get_fields.py --object 3e6-some-uuid-here-e45
         ./ENCODE_get_fields.py --object this-is:an-alias
         ./ENCODE_get_fields.py --object ENCSR000AAA,ENCSR000AAB

-To get multiple fields use the '--field' argument and feed it a file with the list of fieldnames
+To get multiple fields use the *--field* argument and feed it a file with the list of fieldnames

         ./ENCODE_get_fields.py --field fieldnames.txt
 this should be a single column file